 The article will show you how to consolidate multiple worksheets into one Pivot Table.
 It is helpful for you to combine or aggregate comparable types of data from multiple worksheets into a single Pivot Table so that you may examine all of the information in those worksheets.
 An essential tool for conducting an efficient analysis and summarizing the entire dataset is the Pivot Table.
 In this article, you will see how to create a Pivot Table from multiple worksheets.

-2 Ways to Create a Pivot Table from Multiple Worksheets
+How Do I Create a Pivot Table from Multiple Worksheets: 2 Ways

 The dataset contains sales statistics on a few products and the vendors who offered them for sale in the months of March, April, May, and June.